AlmahaR/AlmahaR/README.md

- .Hey developers, I’m Almaha Raheem
- .
-A software engineering student
+ .Hey developers, I’m Almaha Raheem, a software engineering student
- .
  I'm currently learning C++ language

 <!---
 AlmahaR/AlmahaR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.